 1. Hire Your Glacier National Park Elopement Photographer

 The very first thing you should do is hire your Glacier National Park Elopement Photographer (Ahem, me me me!!).
-Bringing on an experienced elopement photographer on early on in the process will help make your life so much easier!
+Bringing on an experienced elopement photographer early in the process will help make your life so much easier!
 I personally work very closely with my couples to help them plan out their elopement from beginning to end.
-I will help you pick out the perfect location for you to say your vows, help plan out all your activities throughout the day and give you lots of ideas, create a timeline (more of a guideline really!), recommend any additional vendors, etc. I basically double as a coordinator for my couples!!

-So, as you can see having someone who’s experienced in planning and documenting elopements will help keep you stress free and make every incredibly easy for you!!
+So, as you can see having someone who’s experienced in planning and documenting elopements will help keep you stress-free and make it an easy and fun process!!